Coder4916/Match-Maker/README.md

 #### **Imagery**

 I have utilised free to use images sourced online.
 A fallback color is included if the main body image doesn't load.
-[The background image](https://www.pexels.com/photo/close-up-photo-of-green-background-3117225/) was sourced from [Pexels](https://www.pexels.com/) and was created by [Eriks Abzinovs](https://www.pexels.com/@pixworthmedia/).
-The card pattern was sourced from[Freepik](https://www.freepik.com/free-vector/watercolor-geometric-background_23849498.htm), and the game's logo was created using [Canva](https://www.canva.com/).

 [Back to top](#match-maker)